 Please review the API Documentation for list of commands that can be used for each endpoint.
 As OpenFEMA’s main purpose is to act as a content delivery mechanism, each endpoint represents a dataset.
 Therefore, the documentation does not outline each one; they all operate in the same manner.
-Metadata for each dataset can be found on the individual dataset pages.
+Metadata (content descriptions, update frequency, data dictionary, etc.) for each data set can be found on the individual data set pages.
+The Data Sets page provides a list of the available endpoints.

 The Changelog identifies new, changing, and deprecated datasets, and describes new features to the API.